Welcome to today's edition of the Rush 24-7 podcast.

 He came out wearing a White Sox jacket in St. Louis.

-You know, the cheers then.
+You know, the cheers.

 Anyway, here it is.

-Please welcome the President of the United States of America.
+Please welcome the president of the United States of America.

 You hear him?